How to apply?

-- formulate problems, plan and carry out research and scholarly and/or artistic development work of a high international standard
+- formulate problems, plan and carry out research and scholarly development work of a high international standard

-- carry out a complex scholarly research project within the research front of law
+- carry out a complex scholarly research project in the research forefront of law

 After successful completion of the PhD in Law, the candidate can:

-- communicate research and development work through recognized Norwegian and international channels
+- communicate research and development work through recognized national and international channels

-The PhD programme is designed to qualify students for research activity at a high academic level and for other types of work in which a high degree of academic expertise and analytical skill is required.
-The competency to formulate problems, plan and carry out a research project is relevant for legal/jurist positions at the courts, in administration, the business community, the profession of lawyers, Police and the prosecuting authority.
+The PhD programme is designed to qualify students for research activity at a high academic level and for other types of work requiring a high degree of scientific expertise and analytical thinking.
+The competency to formulate research questions, plan and implement a research project is relevant for legal/jurist positions at the courts, in administration, the business community, the profession of lawyers, Police and the prosecuting authority.
 A candidate who has attained the PhD in Law is a specialist in their field and is also qualified for numerous other professions and duties in the private and public sector in Norway and internationally.

 The faculty and the PhD students cooperate to create a good academic and social learning environment.
-The students shall acquire knowledge through their own activities and strict demands are placed on active participation, orally and in writing.
-The teaching methods in the instruction component are varied and cover: reading courses, academic writing courses, a course on searching for sources, project presentation, midway evaluation, academic supervision and article writing, in addition to elective seminars/conferences, compulsory national seminars and a study trip abroad including a preparatory reading seminar.
+The students shall acquire knowledge through their own activities and high demands are placed on active participation, orally and in writing.
+The teaching methods in the courses are varied and include reading seminars, academic writing courses, project presentation, midway evaluation, academic supervision and article writing, in addition to elective seminars/conferences/activities, compulsory national seminars (DNDS) and a study trip abroad including a preparatory reading seminar.

 Academic writing course

-The purpose of the academic writing courses is to provide knowledge about the formal requirements for law, and an opportunity for the participants to receive feedback from people other than their academic supervisor on aspects such as how their text works linguistically, structurally and methodically.
-The writing course is also intended to provide training in research dissemination, academic presentation and education through roles such as the introductory speaker/co-introductory speaker and author.
+The purpose of the academic writing courses is to provide knowledge about the formal requirements for legal texts, and an opportunity for the participants to receive feedback from someone other than their supervisor on aspects such as how their text works linguistically, structurally and methodically.
+The academic writing course is also intended to provide training in research dissemination and education through roles such as the introductory speaker/co-introductory speaker and author.
 The courses play an important part in promoting a good learning environment among the PhD students.